Spirent/openperf/targets/spiperf/doc/spiperf.1.md

 spiperf -c <server ip>
 ```

-This will result in stateless (UDP) test data streams being sent at 1Mbps for 10 seconds from the _client_ to the _server_ via their respective _OpenPerf_ instances.
+This runs a test that sends stateless (UDP) test data streams at 1Mbps for 10 seconds from the _client_ to the _server_ via their respective _OpenPerf_ instances.

 Behind the scenes the _client_ instance will connect to the _server_ one via a dedicated **spiperf** control channel and share configuration information.
-Once both sides are configured the _client_ instance will initiate test data stream transmission.
-While data stream(s) are running snapshot statistics will periodically be output.
+Once both sides are configured the _client_ instance initiates test data stream transmission.
+While data stream(s) are running snapshot statistics are output periodically.

-[FIXME: is this a good thing or a bad thing?]
-Unlike _iperf3_ these statistics are a snapshot of the entire test up until the sample is taken, not of a fixed interval.
 Once traffic has finished sending the transmitting port will output end-of-test results that summarize the test.

 # OPTIONS